microsoft/react-native-code-push/README.md

 code-push release-react MyApp-Android android
 ```

 The `release-react` command enables such a simple workflow because it provides many sensible defaults (e.g. generating a release bundle, assuming your app's entry file on iOS is either `index.ios.js` or `index.js`).
-However, all of these defaults can be customized to allow incremental flexibility as neccessary, which makes it a good fit for most scenarios.
+However, all of these defaults can be customized to allow incremental flexibility as necessary, which makes it a good fit for most scenarios.

 ```shell
 # Release a mandatory update with a changelog